material-components/material-components-web/packages/mdc-tabs/README.md

 - **mdc-tab**: The individual tab elements
 - **mdc-tab-bar**: The main component which is composed of `mdc-tab` elements
-- **mdc-tab-bar-scroller**: The component which controls the horizontal scrolling behavior of `mdc-tab-bars` that overflow their containers
+- **mdc-tab-bar-scroller**: The component which controls the horizontal scrolling behavior of an `mdc-tab-bar` that overflows its container

 ## Installation